Anthrocon/www/content/Venue/hotel/index.md

 ### Renaissance Pittsburgh Hotel

-Located a few blocks from the Convention Center in the heart of the Cultural District, this is one of the more luxurious hotels in the downtown area.
+Located a few blocks from the convention center in the heart of the Cultural District, this is one of the more luxurious hotels in the downtown area.

 **1 King Bed or 2 Queen Bed Room:** $215/night